Nine Korean language facts that I didn’t know (and couldn’t figure out easily) before I started learning it.

 If you’ve learned Chinese before then you have a head-start, because many Korean words are of Chinese origin.

-It is by no means a similar language.
+Chinese is by no means a similar language to Korean.
 The grammar is totally different and the pronunciation is almost unrecognisable.

 The similarity is more like knowing English before learning French.
 If you know English, then learning French is comparatively easy because so many words look similar.